 The Group aims to provide continuous training to our people, in order to facilitate their career and personal development, as well as to maintain an efficient and effective workforce for our business.
 Our training programs are tailored to the needs of different job functions to strengthen the skills and abilities of our employees.
 Based on the business vision and objectives of the Group and assessment of the performance and capability of employees, training topics include updates on rules and regulations, technical knowledge, management skills to customer service standards.
-We also encourage our staff to discuss their learning plans with their supervisors during the performance evaluation process and we provide financial subsidies for employees to attend external training courses, where appropriate.
+The Group also encourage our staff to have discussion on their learning plans with their supervisors during the performance evaluation process and the Group provides financial subsidies for employees to attend external training courses, where appropriate.

-During the Reporting Period, the percentage of employee trained and the average training hours completed per employee by employee category are as follows:
+During the Reporting Period, the percentage of employee trained and the average training hours completed per employee by gender and employee category are as follows: